sarutlaa/tinitiate-aws-glue/markdown/Intro.md

 - Includes details like column names, data types, and additional attributes, reflecting the structure of tables in standard relational databases.

 Therefore, AWS Glue tables establish a structured metadata framework, outlining the characteristics of the data without changing its actual form or position.

-### Crawler and Classifier
-* Crawler: A component of AWS Glue that scans various data stores to automatically discover and infer schemas.
-It categorizes data formats and suggests schemas and transformations, populating the Glue Data Catalog with table definitions.

-* Classifier: Identifies the schema of data.
-Upon execution, a crawler activates classifiers to deduce the data's format and schema.
-These classifiers are adept at recognizing a range of file formats and data types, such as JSON, CSV, and Parquet.

 ### Job
 - A business logic that automates the ETL process.